Strafe153/RPGApi/README.md

 # RPG Api

 ### The api is the implementation of a typical RPG game.
-Data operations are performed via DTOS and automapping.
+Data operations are performed via viewmodels and custom mapping.
 JWT-token authorization is present.
 Frontend part utilizes JavaScript Fetch API to make calls

 ## What Can It Do?
 * Signs you up, logs you in and out